-Part II - Student Years
+Part II - The University Years

 Surely, the cosmopolitan atmosphere and diverse base of students at the university was exciting for the tall and handsome "country boy" who had grown up in the rural wilds of eastern Hokkaido.
-And although he was majoring in forestry, the freshman took immediate interest in joining the school's locally well known symphony orchestra, which had been established in 1924.
+And although he was majoring in Forestry, the freshman took immediate interest in joining the school's locally well known symphony orchestra, which had been established in 1924.
 Ifukube auditioned to join the orchestra as a violinist and was immediately accepted.
 Ifukube's skills as violinist were so advanced, in fact, the he quickly became the concertmaster of the orchestra.

-In October of 1932, one of Isao's friends passed away due to lung complications.
+In October 1932, one of Isao's friends passed away due to lung complications.
 Isao, with his brother Akira, attended a commemorative gathering at the home of the deceased friend's mother.
 At this function, Akira made the acquaintance of fellow musician and music lover, also aged 18, who would eventually become one of his closest friends: Fumio Hayasaka.

 Hayasaka was born on August 19, 1914 in Sendai in the eastern part of Honshu.
-He was born into a wealthy, art-loving family and his mother played the piano.
+He was born into a wealthy, art loving family and his mother played the piano.
 Surrounded by culture from birth, Hayasaka enjoyed painting and studying music.
-Due to his mother's influence, he was proficient on the piano.
-In 1918 the family fell on hard times and their wealth was depleted.
+Due to his mother's influence, he was proficient keyboardist In 1918 the family fell on hard times and their wealth was depleted.
 The Hayasakas transferred to Sapporo and, in 1930, Fumio's father abandoned the family to be with his mistress.
 The next year, in 1931, Hayasaka's mother died leaving the 17-year old no choice but to give up his studies at the Hokkai Junior High School in Sapporo and work at a local laundry and printing company to support his younger brother and sister.
 Despite the tremendous responsibility of having to support what was left of his family, and living in poverty, Hayasaka stayed as active as possible teaching himself music theory and playing instruments.
 He also aspired to be a composer.
 It was natural, then, that Ifukube and Hayasaka found much common ground.

 Being in Sapporo afforded Ifukube a chance to travel outside of Hokkaido.
 Hokkaido's capital enjoyed reliable train service to the Oshima Peninsula, the southernmost branch of the island.
 From the peninsula one could easily travel due south by boat across the Strait of Tsugaru to Aomori Prefecture, the northernmost area of Honshu.
 In the summer of 1932, Ifukube and a friend, being on summer vacation, traveled to Hirosaki in southwest Aomori to observe a famous local celebration called the Nebuta festival.
 The purpose of this festival is to purge demons before the arrival of the fall harvest season.
 A primary feature of the event is a lantern-lit procession.
 The atmosphere of Nebuta, and certainly its distinctive music, deeply impressed Ifukube and he began thinking of writing an original piece of music based on his experiences at the festival.

 Back in Sapporo, the Ifukube brothers along with Miura and Hayasaka began to frequent the bohemian NEVO café and tea house in Sapporo, which was located near that city's famous clock tower.
 Since it had opened in 1928, NEVO was a favorite haunt of artists, writers, actors, labor movement sympathizers and, certainly, musicians.
 The owner of the café played recordings of classical music while customers enjoyed their beverages and discussed the arts.
-The four music-lovers would assemble at NEVO on Saturday nights and owner of the café often invited them to stay after closure at 10:00 PM to listen to recordings without being disturbed by the noise of the other customers.
+The four music lovers would assemble at NEVO on Saturday nights and owner of the café often invited them to stay after closure at 10:00 PM to listen to recordings without being disturbed by the noise of the other customers.
 One night, the owner played a recording of the music from Claude Debussy's opera Pelléas and Mélisande (1902); this left the boys dumbstruck.
 They had never heard music of such marvelous originality and they left NEVO that night in silent awe.

 In 1933, shrugging off the loss of Jin, Ifukube again turned to composition and wrote a second solo guitar piece for the use Isao.
 Isao was a member of the university's mandolin club and he wanted to perform an original work for his fellow members.
-Thus Ifukube produced Nocturne, like its predecessor Jin, based on Ainu motifs.
-When Ifukube played Nocturne for Miura, the would-be composer was distraught when his friend told him the piece had a "Spanish sound;" obviously, this was not Ifukube's intention.
+Thus Ifukube produced Nocturne which was, like its predecessor Jin, based on Ainu motifs.
+When Ifukube played Nocturne for Miura, the composer was distraught when his friend told him the piece had a "Spanish sound;" obviously, this was not Ifukube's intention.
 Further disappointment came when Isao finally played the work for the mandolin club.
-The disdainful members of the organization thought the work sounded too strange and forced Isao to leave the club!
+The disdainful members of the organization thought the work sounded too strange and forced Isao to leave the organization!

 Ifukube also enjoyed performing with his brother Isao and with Hayasaka.
 With Miura's aid, the Ifukube brothers and Hayasaka formed their own ensemble and organized a public concert in at the Imai Memorial Hall on October 8, 1933.